rhyslwells/Data-Archive/content/uncleaned/Random Forests.md

     # you should get 0.8049
 ```

-Train the RandomForestClassifier on a dataset and evaluate it with [[Cross validation]].
+Train the RandomForestClassifier on a dataset and evaluate it with [[Cross Validation]].

 ```python
     import numpy as np